FAQs

-What is a joint park improvements plan?
+What is a joint park infrastructure plan?

-The joint park improvements plan will balance facility renovations, accessibility upgrades, and the community’s long-term waterfront recreation needs systemwide and ensure Mercer Island’s public waterfronts are strategically and sustainably maintained going forward.
+The joint park infrastructure plan will balance facility renovations, accessibility upgrades, and the community’s waterfront recreation needs systemwide and ensure Mercer Island’s public waterfronts are strategically and sustainably maintained going forward.
 Unlike a typical park master plan, this plan will prioritize near- and mid-term capital needs (10-12 years) and include early design of priority capital needs, such as repairing, replacing, and/or removing the in-water structures at both parks.

 The 2022 Parks, Recreation, and Open Space Plan (PROS Plan) identified strong community interest in preserving and upgrading the City’s waterfront areas, which are all more than 50 years old and in need of repair.
 Improvements at the Luther Burbank Park waterfront are underway now, so it’s time to start planning for Mercer Island’s two other major public waterfronts – Clarke and Groveland Beach Parks.
-This process will result in a park improvements plan that prioritizes renovations, diversifies waterfront amenities, emphasizes habitat restoration, and identifies funding opportunities to facilitate implementation over the next decadeReinvestment in waterfront infrastructure is expensive, and early planning and design for some improvements will better position the City to apply for grants and other funding for construction
+This process will result in a park improvements plan that prioritizes renovations, diversifies waterfront amenities, emphasizes habitat restoration, and identifies funding opportunities to facilitate implementation over the next decade.
+Reinvestment in waterfront infrastructure is expensive, and early planning and design for some improvements will better position the City to apply for grants and other funding for construction.

-Who is leading the planning process?
+Who is facilitating the planning process?

 To plan for the future of these parks, the City engaged The Berger Partnership, a leading landscape architecture and urban design firm that has partnered on many Mercer Island projects.
 In 2023-2024, Berger completed extensive technical analysis of the parks, including assessing in-water structures, conducting environmental surveys, and evaluating accessibility barriers.